Bloorview Research Institute Expansion FAQs

 Although the size of the proposed addition will stay within the existing zoning by-law requirements, we are required to submit an application to the city to make changes to the footprint of the building.

-Construction will start in the spring 2021 and be completed by the summer of 2022.
+Construction has started now and will be completed by the summer of 2022.

 We will be working closely with our construction management firm Buttcon Construction Limited to minimize any noise disturbances.